 But the reality is that these events didn't happen in a vacuum.
 First, today, like yesterday and the day before, thousands of children will be murdered in this culture.
 This will happen legally, the victims's only sin being that they are out of sight, and as such, out of mind.
 More senselessness.
 I have often pondered what the response would be if 4000 children a day were lined up and shot because they were unwanted.
 Given the response from yesterday's events, I'd say we'd be sickened; in fact I'd say that we'd risk our very lives to make it stop.
 But we don't.
 They are out of sight.

 Second, the very school where this tragedy took place is no different from the previous ones.
 They all teach that there is no ultimate and objective good and evil.
-They all teach that everyone of us came from nothing, and are the result of nothing.
+They all teach that everyone of us came from nothing, and are the result of nothing, and have a destiny of nothing.
 Life has no meaning.
 The school must teach it.
 It is the law.
 If there were ultimate laws, you see, that would imply an ultimate law-giver.
-And such as that can't be had.
+And if there is a lawgiver, there is one to which we will all give an account.
+And such as that will simply not do.

 When a society teaches itself that life is ultimately meaningless, then it ought not be surprised when some in its ranks take such teaching to heart.
 It is in that heart, understand, where the ultimate problem resides.
 Attempt to conform the outside with your millions of laws and regulation all you want, but it will be the heart, darkened or otherwise, that will dictate a man's path.

 Given those darkened hearts who exercise their passions and then take their own lives, just how are the attempts to reign them in by legislation to be applied anyway?
 They can't be.
 They can't be because the problem is not a legal problem but a heart problem.
 The problem is the rejection of God.
 Having put God away, concepts such as objective truth and sin have receded into the fog of senselessness.
 They're no longer seen or noticed.
-But they do rear their ugly heads, as from nowhere... out of the fog, and they harass us... like a hand reaching out from the fog to slap us out of our drunken stupor.
+But they do rear their ugly heads, as from nowhere... out of the fog, and they harass us... like a hand reaching out from the fog, as if to slap us from our drunken stupor.